a8cteam51/internet-archive-wayback-machine-link-fixer/README.md

 #### `wlf_is_valid_check`

 This filter is used when a url is checked and we are returning if the link is valid or not.
-The default is to check if the status code is in the `wlf_valid_http_status_codes` array.
+The default is to check if the status code is in the `iawmlf_valid_http_status_codes` array.

 ```php
 add_filter( 'wlf_is_valid_check', function( bool $is_valid, array $check, Link $link ): bool {